ralseir98/ralseir98.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 Me：（￣︶￣）

-My brain: Nuzleaf had ti watch himself physically and emotionally hurt the player and he couldn't do anything about it until he was out of dark matter's control.
+My brain: Nuzleaf had to watch himself physically and emotionally hurt the player and he couldn't do anything about it until he was out of dark matter's control.

 Me:Σ(っ °Д °;)っ